neeraj-wisetr/slate/source/includes/contacts/_contacts.md

 ## Get Contact by ID or Email

-This endpoint retrieves contact detail of specified id or email
+Returns contact details of specified id or email.

 ```php
 <?php